giorgiovass/GitHub-Job-Number1Test/Demo Files/test/rate_limits.md

 <!---DELETE /scim/v2/Users/YOUR_ID_HERE--->
 {% elsif include.endpoint == "delete dashboard user" %}
-This endpoint has a rate limit of 5000 requests per day, per company.
+This endpoint has a rate limit of 5000 requests a day, per company.
 This rate limit is shared with the `/scim/v2/Users/` PUT, GET, and POST endpoints as documented in [API rate limits]({{site.baseurl}}/api/api_limits/).

 <!---POST /scim/v2/Users--->
 {% elsif include.endpoint == "create dashboard user" %}